 COMMUNITY ELIGIBILITY PROVISION

 We are pleased to inform you that East St. Louis School District 189 will be participating in the Community Eligibility Provision (CEP) for School Year 2019-2020, an option available to schools participating in the National School Lunch and School Breakfast Program.

 CEP has been successfully implemented in more than 14,000 schools, reaching more than 6 millions students nationwide.
 Schools that participate in the CEP are able to provide healthy breakfasts and lunches each day at no charge for ALL students enrolled in that CEP school during the 2019-2020 School Year.
 No further action is required of parents or students.
 Please see verification letter, HERE.

 FOOD AND BEVERAGES PROVIDED OR SOLD ON SCHOOL PREMISES

 By state law and Board of Education policy, beginning in the 2017-2018 school year, all food and beverages sold or provided to students (including celebrations, classroom parties and rewards) on district campuses must meet U.S. Department of Agriculture (USDA) school meal and Smart Snacks in School nutritional standards.
 This law applies to all food and beverages supplied by individuals and organizations.
 The only exceptions to this requirement are: food or beverages created or used as part of the district’s instructional programs.Please see the following resources for suggestions to meet the law:- Healthy Non-Food Rewards as alternative options to food rewards.

 LOCAL WELLNESS POLICY

 Please view the District 189 local wellness policy (adopted June 20, 2017, and updated on September 21, 2021): District 189 Wellness Policy

 The East St. Louis School District's local wellness policy committee meets periodically to review the wellness policy and focus on continuous improvement efforts.
-In School Year 2018-2019, meetings will be held on Tuesday, September 10, 2019 and Tuesday, March 17, 2020 from 10:00am-Noon at the Board of Education building, located at 1005 State Street in East St. Louis.
+In School Year 2020-2021, meetings dates will be announced as they are determined.
+The location of the meetings is at the Board of Education building, located at 1005 State Street in East St. Louis.
 These meetings are open to the public.
 Parents and other community stakeholders are invited to attend.

 The committee welcomes feedback and suggestions from students and stakeholders throughout the year.
-For questions or comments, please contact the coordinator of the local wellness policy, Vernisia Goldthree, at email@example.com or 618-646-3047.
+For questions or comments, please contact the coordinator of the local wellness policy, Carla DeBoe, at email@example.com or 618-646-3083.